jcherven/vimwiki/cssPositioningNotes.md

 Fixed elements use the offset value that relative and absolute use.
 Fixed elements don't always appear to be semantically moved in the direction that their properties state.
 The offset behavior applies.

-Fixed elements will stay in position when the browser is resized; the term "fixed" refers to its relativity to the browser viewport.
+If the browser window gets resized, a fixed element will move relative to it. the term "fixed" refers to its relativity to the browser viewport.

 ```css
 .box {